dykuang/EEG-classification/README.md

 `train_test_window.py`: Using the window_trunc module.
 A second network will predict a starting point.
 Input signals will be truncated from this point with fixed length before going to the classifier.
 (Does not compile with current implementation, still working on it.)

 ## Current performance
-[BCI-IV dataset 3](http://www.bbci.de/competition/iv/results/index.html#dataset3):  At leaast 10% of accuracy improvements on both subjects.
+[BCI-IV dataset 3](http://www.bbci.de/competition/iv/results/index.html#dataset3):  About 10% or more accuracy improvements on both subjects.